 - Establish a frequent blog: A frequent blog is an effective way to push negative search results down, by replacing it with high quality and regular content.

 - Link between your various websites and profiles: Doing so will indicate to the search results that you are producing quality content.

 - Hire an attorney who specializes in brand and reputation management: Working with an experienced attorney who handles intellectual property infringement, removal of false and defamatory postings, and provides online reputation management services is not only an effective way to save money, but ensure overall quality.
 Working closely with a reputation management attorney will allow for you to receive real-time updates, all for the fraction of the cost of your typical brand-monitoring service.
-Reach out to experienced reputation and brand management attorney Aaron Minc, and get started on securing your business’s digital online footprint and public perception.
+Reach out to experienced our reputation and brand management attorneys, and get started on securing your business’s digital online footprint and public perception.

 Brand Management Tip: Curious about effective methods of monitoring your online brand and reputation?
 Look to some of the most famous companies out there who are doing it right and model your behavior after theirs.
 You can check out a list of the best global brands of 2017 here.

 Work With a Brand & Reputation Management Lawyer Today!